Select Region/Language

 CEO of his own team

-Along with Kraker, who oversees Robinson’s portfolio of investments, budgeting, and helps him evaluate business ventures and investment opportunities, he also works with his agent, accountant, and lawyer.
+Along with his private wealth advisor, who oversees Robinson’s portfolio of investments, budgeting and helps him evaluate business ventures and investment opportunities, he also works with his agent, accountant and lawyer.

 Free from worry

-Prior to working with Kraker, money was a constant source of unnecessary concern.
+Prior to working with a private wealth advisor, money was a constant source of unnecessary concern.
 Bills didn’t always get paid on time and Robinson worried about making poor financial decisions.
-With a financial team behind him in the last year, he was able to focus on his game.
-Last year was a career season for Robinson, which saw him averaging 11.7 points in 28.8 minutes per game and increasing his three-point average to 39.1%.
+In 2019-2020 season, Robinson averaged 11.7 points in 28.8 minutes per game and shot 39.1% from the three-point line.

 A lasting legacy

-After seven years in the NBA, Robinson is looking to the future.
-“This profession only lasts us 10 or 15 years, 20 if you’re lucky,” he says.
+After playing for seven years in the NBA, Robinson is looking to the future.
 “You have to be really smart about how you manage your money.”

-When his basketball career ends, Robinson dreams of owning 300 acres in the Michigan woods where he can hunt and fish in solitude.
+Robinson dreams of owning 300 acres in the Michigan woods where he can hunt and fish in solitude.
 While he’s wistful about that future, he’s not nearly as starry eyed about his desire to create a legacy.
 Generational wealth has often eluded Black Americans.
-Robison is determined that his family will be different.
+Robinson is determined that his family will be different.

-And he’s dipping his toe into business ventures that align with his health and fitness brand.
-Robinson recently made an investment in Human Improvement, a protein company, as well as an organic sports drink.
+Robinson is also dipping his toe into business ventures that align with his health and fitness brand.
+He made an investment in Human Improvement, a protein company, as well as an organic sports drink.
 He is also interested in commercial real estate and finding other ways to generate cash flow.

 It’s all about empowerment for himself and his family.